TechnicJelle/CMGT_GraduationReport/report.typ

 == Sub-questions

 As part of this research, there are a few sub-questions that also need to be answered:
-- Which features should the abstraction layer have?
 - How do you properly benchmark an in-house (graphics) engine?
 - What can are further potential avenues for more optimisation?